Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 Gently pull the wire through the dried orange.

-TIP: Leave plenty of wire to wrap around the tie behind the wreath.
+TIP: Leave plenty of wire to wrap around to tie behind the wreath.

 Now I could see that 4 pinecones would work best.